 5. Access.nonPackageText

-Same as Access.diagram and additionally if it is not a package: the whole class definition can be accessed (but cannot be copied).
+Same as Access.diagram and additionally if it is not a package: the whole class definition can be accessed (but that text cannot be copied, i.e., you can see but not copy the source code).

 6. Access.nonPackageDuplicate